math-script-level and math-style explainerThis document proposes two new CSS properties math-style and

 In the TeX example

-$$A^{A^A} + \sqrt[A]{A} + \frac{A+\frac{A}{A}}{A}$$
+$$A^{A^A} + \sqrt[A]{A} + \frac{A+\frac{A}{A}}{A}$$,

-letter is scaled down when entering the superscripts but even
+the A letter is scaled down when entering the superscripts but even

 faster when entering a root’s prescript.
 Also it is scaled down when entering